AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 * The description on a YouTube video

 You should have an idea of popular components for well-known applications.

+> Have one pair per screen share their drawings up on the whiteboard.

 ## Introduction: Layouts and XML (20 minutes)